yunabaek122/Harris-Policy-Labs/README.md

 ## Description

-This repository (folder) includes two R markdown files consisting of codes used to conduct analysis of Arab Barometer and Afrobarometer.
+This repository (folder) consists raw datafiles and two R markdown files with code used to conduct analyses on the Arab Barometer and Afrobarometer datasets.
+The code includes non-exhaustive code chunks that illustrate how the data analysis was conducted.
+While extensive exploratory analyses were performed, the code provided in the markdown files prioritizes the final analyses that led to our key findings.

 ### Data Files

 * Arab Barometer W8: ArabBarometer_WaveVIII_English_v1.csv
 * Afrobarometer R9: R9.Merge_39ctry.20Nov23.final.release_Updated.25Oct24 2 2.sav

-### Executing program
+### Executing codes

 * Change path.to.data to replicate codes